Kadyrovecdsgn/ARTune-Project/README.md

 1. Scan your car with **Immersal Mapper**.
 2. Save the scan result on the Immersal server.
 3. Log into your account via ARTune and choose available 3D scan of your car.
-4. Go to the catalog, select the fittableaccessories or car parts and try them on in real time.
+4. Go to the catalog, select the fittable accessories or car parts and try them on in real time.

 You can also use the app to:
 - Go to the **manufacturer's store** and order the desired accessory or part.